bpavle/Image-Resizer/README.md

 npm run worker
 ```
 If you want to, you can start multiple workers just by running multiple node processes with above command

+Alternatively, you can start workers as systemd linux services in background.
+Just set up your .env file with node , worker and worker dir paths(see .env.example)